Turivny/RI-Reasoning-Model/README.md

 See the [LICENSE.md](LICENSE.md) file for complete details on permissions and restrictions.

-### How can I contribute to the RI Reasoning Model?

-Interested in contributing?
-Check out [CONTRIBUTING.md](./CONTRIBUTING.md) for detailed guidelines on adding your own version of the model.
+### What does the Ethical Supplement mean for this project?

+The ethical supplement to license explicitly prohibits:
+- Military or weapons-related applications
+- Discriminatory systems or mass surveillance
+- Implementations that may cause physical or psychological harm

 ### What Principles Underlie the Model?

 The RI Reasoning Model is built on three "AI as a Partner" principles: